Frequently Asked Questions

 Q: When are samples collected?

-A: The samples are taken from organ donors at 4 different time points during the donor management period, up until the point of organ retrieval.
-Tissue samples are collected, when appropriate, from left and right kidneys, liver, ureter, spleen and heart.
+A: The samples are taken from organ donors at four different time points during the donor management period, up until the point of organ retrieval.

 Q: How are the samples processed and stored?